About Us

 WE ARE ON A MISSION TO:

-- Promotes the dignity of the people we serve
+- Promoting the dignity of the people we serve

-- Promotes respect for the people we serve
+- Promoting respect for the people we serve

-- Acknowledges and respects the ongoing involvements of families
+- Acknowledging and respects the ongoing involvements of families

-- Prevents the devaluing of the people we serve
+- Preventing the devaluing of the people we serve

-- Puts the interests of the people they serve before the interests of Support Squad
+- Putting the interests of the people they serve before the interests of Support Squad

-- Ensures that the person has an independent advocate when matters of conflict of interest arise
+- Ensuring that the person has an independent advocate when matters of conflict of interest arise

-- Recognises the need to monitor, measure and report on outcomes for the people we serve
+- Recognising the need to monitor, measure and report on outcomes for the people we serve

-- Acknowledges, records and develops treatment plans for mistakes and shortcomings.
+- Acknowledging records and develops treatment plans for mistakes and shortcomings.

 - Get to know well the people it serves, their needs, aspirations, skills and limitations.